snowcoders/boilerplate-emscripten-typescript/readme.md

  - client.shared.js - The transpiled javascript code associated with the C++ library
  - client.shared.test.cpp - The C++ test code for the library
  - client.shared.test.js - The javascript test code for the library
+ - client.web - A sample web application that uses basic web technologies to load the transpiled library
+ - client.web.webpack - A webpack sample application that uses webpack + component libraries (more accurate to what most people will be doing)

 # Getting this example
 `git clone --recursive https://github.com/k2snowman69/boilerplate-emscripten-typescript/`